Pinning Perfect is one of the few courses I recommend. It is the only Pinterest course I consider 100% reliable and always up to date.

 But it seemed there were suddenly a lot of new ways you could do something perfectly natural and get labeled a spammer.
 I figured that was it – the end of promoting our stuff on Pinterest.

 The Pinning Perfect strategy wouldn’t work anymore, and it was going to be tons of work to comply with the new requirements.

 Maybe I’d just quit with Pinterest.
 Just pin new pins manually.
 But it looked like even that could get you labeled a spammer, if you didn’t do it exactly the “right” way according to Pinterest.

 Anna announced she was working on a new strategy and they’d be updating the Pinning Perfect course.
 I was skeptical that she could do it.

 But she did.
-They sent out an incredibly long email describing what had changed.
+They sent out an incredibly long email describing what had changed (I printed it out and it was something like 8 pages front and back).
 And they must have gone back and forth with the Pinterest reps many times.